 Funding Opportunity: Fostering Youth Resiliency

 The Foundation for Appalachian Ohio (FAO) and the Osteopathic Heritage Foundation of Nelsonville (OHFN) are offering funding awards to public and nonprofit organizations, including public schools, working to address the social, economic, educational, and health challenges faced by young people in Appalachian Ohio.
-Applications are available here and will be accepted from nonprofit and public organizations in the 32 counties of Appalachian Ohio through Wednesday, October 14, 2020.
+Applications are now closed and funding decisions will be announced by November 16, 2020.

 FAO and OHFN are offering this opportunity given the critical role of childhood development on lifelong well-being, and the extraordinary challenges youth face as a result of the COVID-19 pandemic.